 It's all over the social media sites of all these leftists.

-Um you got illegal immigrants devowing to defy President Trump.
+You got illegal immigrants vowing to defy President Trump.

-Because I think the first thing Trump's gonna do is get rid of all these executive actions of Obama with a sweep of a pen.
+Because I think the first thing Trump's going to do is get rid of all these executive actions of Obama with the sweep of a pen.

 There's going to be improvement in 24 hours that will have a profound impact on the country.

-You know, I don't know if at this meeting I haven't talked to Trump, but I wonder if Obama tried to plea with Trump to keep Obamacare his signature law.
+You know, I don't know if at this meeting, I haven't talked to Trump, but I wonder if Obama tried to plea with Trump to keep Obamacare as signature law.

-Now wait a minute, you know, we you don't have the right to break our deal.
+You know, you don't have the right to break our deal.

 I don't think Donald Trump cares about the deal that Hillary and Obama made.

-You know, I guess they'll keep the money, the ransom money that Obama and Hillary gave them, but short of that, I don't see that they have a prayer.
+You know, I guess they'll keep the money, the ransom money that Obama and Hillary gave him, but short of that, I don't see that they have a prayer.

 The IAEA points out that Iran once again has exceeded the nuclear deal agreement.